The quasinormal modes of the rotating quantum corrected black holes: Bayesian analysis and parameter estimation

 It should be noted that the waveform templates implemented in \texttt{pyRing} are constructed based on perturbations with spin weight $s = -2$, whereas in this work we employ the $s = 0$ QNMs to infer parameters' posterior distribution.
 In addition, taking the $s = 0$ data from~\cite{Berti2025RingdownData,Berti:2009kk} as the reference, the Kerr QNMs spectra $_{0}\tilde{\omega}_{|\text{KerrBH}}$ with $(\ell, m, n) = (2, 2, 0)$ corresponds to the QNMs spectra in the RQCBH model $-_{0}\omega^{-}_{|\text{RQCBH}}$ with $(2, 2, 0)$.
 Based on this correspondence, we compare the Kerr QNMs spectra for the $(2,2,0)$ modes with $s=0$ and $s=-2$ perturbations against the RQCBH $(2,2,0)$ mode with $s=0$ perturbation to highlight their differences, as shown in Fig. \ref{fig: comparison between Kerr and RQC}.
 In the implementation of \texttt{pyRing}, the substitution of the QNMs in the waveform template,

 is carried out within the inference pipeline for the RQCBH model.

 We use three GW events, (i)~GW150914~\cite{LIGOScientific:2016aoc, LIGOScientific:2016vlm, Cotesta:2022pci}, (ii)~GW190521~\cite{LIGOScientific:2020ufj, Siegel:2023lxl}, and (iii)~GW231123~\cite{LIGOScientific:2025rsn}, to construct the Bayesian inference pipline, with their corresponding \texttt{pyRing} configurations summarized in Tab. \ref{tab: the preset for pyRing}.
 For the events (i) and (iii), we employ the fundamental mode together with the first overtone to infer the parameters' posterior function.
 For the event (ii), given its potential to reveal higher-order contributions, we additionally include the $(\ell,m,n)=(3,2,0)$ mode.
 Considering the improvement in detector sensitivity and the higher signal-to-noise ratios of the two events, the ringdown start times for all cases except (i) are shifted further to avoid contamination from nonlinear dynamics.
-The priors on mass and spin are taken to be uniform.
-The prior of the quantum correction parameter $\bar{\alpha}$ is set to $(0, 27/16)$ uniformly, and its values that do not satisfy the condition with $\bar{a}$ Eq. (\ref{eq: constrain on alpha and a}) are excluded during the Markov-Chain-Monte-Carlo (MCMC) sampling process.
-For comparison with the standard Kerr-based inference, we also incorporate inspiral-merger-ringdown (IMR) information for comparison: for case (i), the IMR data are obtained from \textsc{IMRPhenomP}~\cite{Hannam:2013oca}, while for cases (ii) and (iii), they are taken from \textsc{NRSur7dq4}~\cite{Varma:2019csw}.
-To accelerate the computation, we fix the parameters of sky location, polarization angle $\psi$, and inclination parameter $\cos \iota$ to maximum-likelihood values corresponding to their IMR information.
+The prior of the quantum correction parameter $\bar{\alpha}$ is set to $(0, 27/16)$ uniformly, and its values that do not satisfy the condition with Eq. (\ref{eq: constrain on alpha and a}) are excluded during the Markov-Chain-Monte-Carlo (MCMC) sampling process.
+To accelerate the computation, we fix the parameters of sky location, polarization angle $\psi$, and inclination parameter $\cos \iota$ to the maximum-likelihood value corresponding to their inspiral-merger-ringdown (IMR) information.
+For case (i), the IMR data are obtained from \textsc{IMRPhenomP}~\cite{Hannam:2013oca}, while for cases (ii) and (iii), they are taken from \textsc{NRSur7dq4}~\cite{Varma:2019csw}.
 The sampler settings used are: $4096$ live points, $4096$ as a maximum number of MCMC internal steps, and a pool-size composed of $100$ walkers.
 The stopping condition is set by requiring an estimated precision of $0.1$ on the logarithm of the evidence.